-Note: To build a RAID Volume, see page 72.
-See Selecting the Best RAID Level on page 137 for more information about RAID levels.
+Note: To build a RAID Volume, see page 71.
+To build a JBOD disk, see page 73.
+See Selecting the Best RAID Level on page 152 for more information about RAID levels.

-- 5 Click Next. - 6 On the left side of the window, enter a name for the logical drive.
-Names can include any combination of letters and numbers, but cannot include spaces. - 7 On the right side of the window, select the disk drives you want to use in the logical drive.
+- Click Next. - On the left side of the window, enter a name for the logical drive.
+Names can include any combination of letters and numbers, but cannot include spaces. - On the right side of the window, select the disk drives you want to use in the logical drive.
 Adaptec Storage Manager prompts you to select the correct number of disk drives.